RadotJar/faraway-fastness/_notes/shifting-realms-season-2.md

 # Misc Ideas
 - Good/Evil party
+    - Feedback wasn't fantastic on splitting the party.
+    - Concerns were raised regarding scheduling

 - Unwieldy party size
 - Table chatter is always in game - punish it, up the tension
+    - Consider using the tension pool for meta-itis to push things along.
+Make it clear WHY wandering monsters are annoying them (itis)

 - Unlockable classes
+    - Not super warm feedback either.
+Concerned about how hard it would be to unlock.
+    - Perhaps have clear goals available for each class.
+Plus additional for creative players

 - Kreyzabane unleashed, Althier fallen

+- More XP desired for faster levelling